Visiting the Centre

 There are lots of restaurants, take-aways, bakers and sandwich and coffee bars in Wallingford.
 If you want to stay close to the Centre, however, you can choose from:

 - Nora’s Kitchen, the Bach Centre’s own café, is in a corner of the Mount Vernon garden in what used to be the mother tincture preparation and storage area.
 Light lunches, sweet treats, tea and coffee; vegetarian menu with vegan options and gluten-free options.

 - The Root One Café is part of the Root One Garden Centre, and is situated on the other side of the main road, a short walk from the Bach Centre.

 - The Village Store run for and by the villagers.
 No sandwiches or hot food, but you can buy fresh bread, cheese etc.

-- The Red Lion is Brightwell-cum-Sotwell’s last-remaining pub and is recommended for Level 3 students who want to celebrate the end of the assessment.
+- The Red Lion is Brightwell-cum-Sotwell’s last-remaining pub and is perfect for those staying in or around the village for an evening meal.
 Note: no food on Mondays.